Newportright/udacity/README.md

 Afterwards, I examined the relationship that exist between home-owner status and loan amount with the respective monthly repayment amount.
 I used a scatterplot to examine this relationship.
-I've madesure to use different color palettes for each quality variable to make sure it is clear that they're different between plots.
+I've made sure to use different color palettes for each quality variable to make sure it is clear that they're different between plots.